TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-tables-devhowto.md

 	productPesIds="15585"
 	cloudEnvironments="public"/>

-# How to develop application with Azure Cosmos DB Table API
+# How to develop applications with Azure Cosmos DB Table API

 Cosmos DB Table API offers premium capabilities which an existing Azure Table application can seamlessly consume without any modification.
 The Table API has client SDKs available for .NET, Java, Python, and Node.js.